bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 * Fast block time, cheaper cost

-* Native cross-chain transfer & communication: Binance DEX remains a liquid venue of exchange of assets on Beacon Chain and BNB Smart Chain "
+* Native cross-chain transfer & communication: Binance DEX remains a liquid venue of exchange of assets on BNB Beacon Chain and BNB Smart Chain "

 ### What are the benefits for developers to build on BNB Chain?